Ever wanted to hike an active volcano?

 - My lens cap wasn’t secured and went flying off down the mountainside.
 Somehow he managed to find it.

 How Difficult is the Mt Batur Hike?

-The Mount Batur hike distance is 11 km.
-The accent took our group two hours and almost three hours on the way down.
+The difficulty of Mount Batur all depends on your fitness levels, but it’s not technical.
+The hike distance is 11km and our accent took us two hours up and three hours down.

 There are also two different routes you can take to reach the summit:

 - The easiest one takes the longest and winds its way around the mountain.

 - The hardest route is a steep incline straight up to the summit and is the fastest way to get there.